ijsto/strapi-provider-email-mailjet/README.md

 # API

-Strapi Mailjet Plugin enables you to interact with Mailejt API via custom methods listed below.
+Strapi Mailjet Plugin enables you to interact with Mailjet API via custom methods listed below.

 This API is a subset of the [MailJet API](https://dev.mailjet.com/email/reference/).